ryanatkn/gro/src/docs/unbundled.md

 - [ ] HMR
 - [ ] improve loading speed with `cache-control: immutable` and [import maps](https://github.com/WICG/import-maps/)
+      (Firefox is much slower than Chrome here, and http2 didn't help)

 ## comparison to Snowpack